 Requirement analysis: focusing on customer needs to build the right things - applying agile methods, like user stories, example mapping and rapid prototyping.

 Consulting: Analysis and evaluation of software architecture and quality, for example structural code analysis, basic security audits and performance tests.

 Planning: Creating technical concepts and deciding on tools, processes and approaches, for example Domain Driven Design.

 Software Architecture & Development: Creating sustainable yet pragmatic solutions, based on object oriented software.
 Continuous refactoring and using design patterns are basic parts of that.

-Open Source: TYPO3 core team member
+Open Source: TYPO3 community